cisagov/skeleton-packer/README.md

 ```

 If you are satisfied with your pre-release image, you can easily create a release
-that deploys to all regions by adding additional regions to the packer configuration.
+that deploys to all regions by adding additional regions to the Packertemplate.
 This can be done by using a `.pkrvars.hcl` for example with `release.pkrvars.hcl`:

 ```hcl